PatrickMaiyer/Portapack_Wiki/PortaPack-Versions.md

 ### Differences:
 * Similar to  H2+R1 except using the WM8731 Codec and  has an added audio power amp INS8002E.
 The front face of the board is marked as H2+ as in H2+R1 above.
-Speaker [volume level is low](https://github.com/eried/portapack-mayhem/wiki/H2-Plus-speaker-modifications).
+Speaker [volume level is low](https://github.com/eried/portapack-mayhem/wiki/H2-Plus-speaker-modifications) (H2+ R2/R3/R4).
-* Battery state indicator with 4 leds under Encoder Knob for 25%,50%,75%,100%,flashing while charging, steady when that level full.

 ## H2+ R3